 cats.
 Persian and Persian-derived breeds are believed predisposed to HCM, but no

 genetic causation has been determined as it has in the Maine Coon and Ragdoll breeds.
+Visit the website Jeanne has established to raise awareness of HCM in this very popular breed of cats.

 Knowing if a mutation is present can lead to a genetic test.
 Determining which cats are